 AUTOLETTER takes information from an address file and creates personalized form letters.
 However, it does not provide for titles such as Ms., Mr., Dr., and so on.
-Therefore you might define what needs to be changed in the following way:
+Therefore you might define what needs to be changed as follows.

 AUTOLETTER should be able to address the recipient of a form letter by title and last name ("Dear Mr. Smith").
 It should also include the title in the address portion of the letter ("Mr. John Smith").